-- 26. Council may terminate the appointment of a member of the Assessment Review Board for cause, including where a member - The law must set out when and how members may be removed from office.
-Assessment Law Standards paragraph 10.1(c). - (a) is convicted of an offence under the Criminal Code, R.S.C.
+- 26. Council may terminate the appointment of a member of the Assessment Review Board for cause, including where a member - (a) is convicted of an offence under the Criminal Code, R.S.C.
 1985, c.
 C-46; - (b) fails to attend three (3) consecutive hearings of the Assessment Review Board; or - (c) fails to perform any of the member's duties under this Law in good faith and in accordance with the terms of this Law.